 This is a sad trend that’s impacting small businesses in all industries, where small businesses face a major gap in accessing funding they need to grow.
 The community banks which would normally lend to them are disappearing, and larger banks often won’t give young small businesses the time of day.

-How can we support small green businesses this Small Business Saturday?
+How can we support local green businesses this Small Business Saturday?

 Shopping locally and sustainably